knusbaum/cl-restart/README.md

             [k v]))))
 ```

-When `parse-config` encounters a bad config, it signals with :bad-config.
+When `parse-config` encounters a bad config, it signals with `:bad-config`.
 (Again, you can use Throwables if you like) Calling functions can listen for this signal if they're interested:

 ```clojure
 (defn do-something []